 Home Improvement Contracts

-If you need to consult with an attorney or would like more information on home improvement contracts, please contact the Erie County Bar Association's Lawyer Referral Service.
+If you need to consult with an attorney or would like more information on home improvement contracts, please contact the Erie County Bar Association's Lawyer Referral & Information Service.

 Further, there is no state-wide building code in place.
 However, some municipalities do have building codes and licensing requirements.
 For example, the City of Erie currently has a building code and licenses plumbers and electricians.
 Before entering into a home improvement contract, the Bureau of Consumer Protection suggests you contact your local municipality and find out if a licensing requirement exists, and if so, is your contractor licensed.